 - For softer beans, cover the cooking pot.

-- Test doneness by tasting.
-They should feel smooth yet firm and not mushy.
-Or, gently squeeze a bean between thumb and index finger - if the middle is still rather hard, cook them longer.
+- Test for doneness by tasting.
+They should feel smooth yet not mushy.
+Or, gently squeeze a bean between thumb and index finger; if the middle is still rather firm, cook them longer.

 - To reduce the risk of flatulence, change the water two times or more during the soaking process and once after the beans have simmered for 30 minutes.

 - As soon as beans have cooked, drain the liquid to prevent further cooking (unless the liquid is part of the dish).